sketchbuch/vsc-workspace-sidebar/README.md

 ## Todo

-- Fix tests
 - Investigate why compacting not working for first level ws
 - Add exclude hidden to folder config
-- Test exclude hidden for invalid and folder error
 - Remove hidden check from root folder path, should only apply to sub.
+- Check tests on Windows